1. What is in this policy?

 a.
 General identification and contact information

-We may collect your name, address, phone number, email address, IP address, user name, password, age, gender, date of birth when you provide them to us, for example, when you:
+We may collect and process your name, address, phone number, email address, IP address, user name, password, age, gender and date of birth when you provide them to us, for example, when you:

 b.
 Financial information

 We may collect your name, bank account and sort code, for example, to transfer to you a cash prize you have won in one of our competitions.

 If you call, text, email or otherwise communicate with us, we may collect your name, location and a brief summary of your contribution or opinion.
 We may use your phone number to invite you for further discussion about a topic on one of our shows.
 Please note, some of this information may include sensitive information (e.g. political opinion, trade union) when you provide that information to us as set out in section h. below.

-Please do not submit such personal information or sensitive information if you do not wish us to collect it.
+Please do not submit such sensitive information if you do not wish us to process it.

 We may obtain additional information about you from trusted third parties and public sources:

-a. to assist us in our marketing, including Online Behavioural Advertising (“OBA”) (also known as “personalised advertising”), and to ensure that you receive adverts and other information that is relevant to you, For example, when you have entered a competition or completed a survey or questionnaire on a third party website and agreed that this data may then be shared with others including Global.
-This information may include details about our users’ demographics, interests and classifications and be used to place users in particular groups or segments for targeting advertising.
-Some of this information may also have come from publicly available sources.
+a. to assist us in our marketing, including Online Behavioural Advertising (“OBA”) (also known as “personalised advertising”), and to ensure that you receive adverts and other information that is relevant to you.
+For example, you may have entered a competition or completed a survey or questionnaire on a third party website and agreed that this data may be shared with others parties, including Global.
+Alternatively, you may have consented to a third party placing cookies on your device and sharing this information with Global.
+We make sure to use reputable third party providers and take steps to ensure that our providers respect your privacy rights.

-Please be aware that if you log in via Facebook or Twitter you will be giving Facebook and Twitter permission to share some of your details with us depending on your privacy settings on their site.
-For example, if your Facebook privacy settings are set to allow it, they will provide us with your public profile which includes your name, profile picture, emails address, age range, gender, language spoken and gender.
+b.
+If you log in via Facebook or Twitter you will be giving Facebook and Twitter permission to share some of your details with us depending on your privacy settings on their site.
+For example, if your Facebook privacy settings are set to allow it, they will provide us with your public profile which includes your name, email address and profile picture.

 We have to have a valid reason to use your personal information.
 This is called a “lawful basis for processing”.
-We process personal information for the following legal basis:
+We process personal information under the following legal bases:

-We use your personal data if we have your consent.
-We rely on consent for the following:
+We use your personal information where you have given us your consent.
+We rely on your consent for the following:

-– to tell you about products, events, services and promotions that we or our third party partners are offering
+• to email you about products, events, services and promotions that we or our third-party partners are offering

-– to send you notifications on your device
+• to send you notifications on your device

-When we process personal information based on your consent, you have the right to withdraw consent at any time.
-Where consent is the only legal basis for processing, we will cease to process data after consent is withdrawn.
+When we process personal information based on your consent, you have the right to withdraw consent at any time and we will cease to process data after consent is withdrawn.

 b.
 The processing is necessary to fulfil a contract